iSteve-O/homebridge-multiswitcheroo/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install homebridge-http using: `npm install -g homebridge-multiswitcheroo`
+2. Install homebridge-multiswitcheroo using: `npm install -g homebridge-multiswitcheroo`
     *  if in `hb-shell` environment use: `hb-service add homebridge-multiswitcheroo`
 4. Update your `config.json` file or add swithces using plugin settings in the Homebridge ConfigUI.